Synarcy/Color-Separator/README.md

 - Go into CMD and run as admin
-- paste this into there "pip install opencv-python numpy scikit-learn"
+- paste this into there "pip install opencv-python numpy scikit-learn customtkinter"
-- Run the code in vs code, idle, whatever
+- Open the python file
 - select image
+- select how many colours are in the image
 - select path to store images
 - boom